Judy Greer: 2015–2018

 In 2015, Greer appeared in two major film franchises—Jurassic World, and the Marvel Cinematic Universe entry, Ant-Man.
 In Jurassic World, Greer played the mother of two of the film's protagonists, Gray and Zach.
-The film was a massive success at the box-office, grossing $1.670 billion worldwide, and earned positive reviews.
+The film was a major success at the box-office, grossing $1.670 billion worldwide, and received positive reviews from critics.
 In Ant-Man, Greer played the ex-wife of the film's titular hero (Paul Rudd).
-The film was another critical and commercial success, grossing $519.3 million worldwide.
+The film was also a critical and commercial success, grossing $519.3 million worldwide.
 Greer subsequently reprised her role in the sequel Ant-Man and the Wasp (2018).
 Following a supporting role as Lily Tomlin's love interest in Paul Weitz's critically acclaimed comedy-drama Grandma, Greer took on a leading role in Jamie Babbit's dark comedy Addicted to Fresno, in which she and Natasha Lyonne played sisters who work as housekeepers in a hotel who find themselves in trouble when one of them accidentally kills a guest.
 While the film itself received largely negative reviews, Greer's performance drew praise from critics.
 Jason Bailey of FlavorWire asserted that Greer and Lyonne "anchor [the film] with a priceless good sister/bad sister dynamic [...]
 Greer, as a bitter burnout, puts a sharp little spin on every line, turning each into a little dagger [...]"

 Greer also made appearances in the Walt Disney Studios science-fiction film Tomorrowland and the comedy Entourage (both 2015), based on the HBO television series of the same name.
 Greer's only releases of 2016 were the little-seen dramas All We Had and Ordinary World, neither of which left an impression on critics.
 That same year, she also provided the voice of Beep in the Netflix children's animated programs Ask the StoryBots and StoryBots Super Songs.
 Greer's first two films of 2017—the comedy-dramas Lemon and Wilson—held their world premieres at the Sundance Film Festival.
 Greer then reprised her motion-capture role as Cornelia in the sequel War for the Planet of the Apes.
 Like its predecessor, the film was a critical and commercial success, grossing $490.7 million worldwide.
 After playing the daughter of a widow (Robert Redford) in the Netflix drama film Our Souls at Night, Greer starred in the comedy film Adventures in Public School, in which she played a mother whose son enters public after years of her homeschooling.
 The film premiered at the Toronto International Film Festival, and Greer received praise for her performance.
 Sherri Linden of The Hollywood Reporter highlighted Greer's "long-proven down-to-earth magic," while Dennis Harvey of Variety remarked that "Greer proves a resourceful comedienne, as usual [...]"